-Airbus : urges airlines to pressure Boeing over subsidy row | MarketScreener
+Airbus urges airlines to pressure Boeing over subsidy row | MarketScreener

 But IATA, which groups 290 airlines representing 82 percent of global traffic, is expected to express growing concerns about a worsening pattern of global trade tensions which has already depressed cargo business and threatens some passenger demand.

-(Reporting by Tim Hepher; Editing by Chris Reese)
+(Reporting by Tim Hepher, additional reporting by Tracy Rucinski; Editing by Chris Reese and Himani Sarkar)